 The following reasons make C# a widely used professional language:

-Modern, general-purpose programming language
+- It is a modern, general-purpose programming language

-It produces efficient programs.
+- It produces efficient programs.

-It can be compiled on a variety of computer platforms.
+- It can be compiled on a variety of computer platforms.

-Part of .Net Framework.
+- It is a part of .Net Framework.

 Strong Programming Features of C#

-Automatic Garbage Collection
+- Automatic Garbage Collection

-Properties and Events
+- Properties and Events

-Delegates and Events Management
+- Delegates and Events Management

-LINQ and Lambda Expressions
+- LINQ and Lambda Expressions

 - Integration with Windows